Skip to main content

 Italian-American neighborhood and historic streets

-Boston's oldest neighborhood, where narrow alleys lead to cannoli bakeries, Italian restaurants, Paul Revere's house, and the best espresso in the city — walkable to Faneuil Hall and the waterfront.
+Boston's oldest neighborhood.
+Narrow alleys lead to cannoli bakeries, Italian restaurants, Paul Revere's house, and the best espresso in the city.
+Walkable to Faneuil Hall and the waterfront.

 Fenway / Kenmore